Matt Boyle

 Matthew William Thwaites Boyle (born 12 January 2003) is a New Zealand cricketer.

-He made his List A debut for Canterbury against Wellington on 22 November 2022, and his first-class and Twenty20 debuts later in the same season.
+A left-handed middle-order batsman, Boyle made his List A debut for Canterbury against Wellington on 22 November 2022, and his first-class and Twenty20 debuts later in the same season.

-He scored his first century for Canterbury in a first-class game against Central Districts on 20 November 2024, during the 2024–25 Plunket Shield season.
+Boyle scored his first century for Canterbury in a first-class game against Central Districts on 20 November 2024, during the 2024–25 Plunket Shield season.
+In November 2025 he top-scored in each innings of Canterbury's victory over Northern Districts, making 70 and 156 not out.

+In May 2026, Boyle signed for Middlesex for the duration of the 2026 T20 Blast.

 Personal life

 Boyle is the son of former provincial cricketer Justin Boyle.
 His uncle, David, also played for Canterbury.
 His brother Jack plays for Otago, having previously represented Canterbury and Central Districts.